Get a quote

 How wind/hail deductibles work

-How much are wind/hail deductibles?
+How much are wind and hail deductibles?

 How is a wind/hail deductible different from a standard or hurricane deductible?